stopyouhelper24/DebugWindowLauncher/README.md

-# DebugWindowLauncher
+## What can this program do.
-this program that can open the hidden Debug Window.
+this program can open the hidden Debug Window that's inside the Sebs SW CV Code.
+## How was this writen
+This program was readed in Visual Basic.
+This program would not exist without [DebugWindowEnabler](https://github.com/stopyouhelper24/DebugWindowEnabler/releases/tag/1.0.0.0) or [DebugWindowRewritten](https://github.com/Alongusernamefornothing/DebugWindowRewritten).